xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 5. **Click "Push origin"** to push to GitHub

 6. **Verify on Vercel**: After pushing, Vercel will automatically deploy the changes.
+The build should now succeed.

 ## Testing Checklist
-- [ ] Open a job and generate an invoice
-- [ ] Click "📥 Download PDF" button
-- [ ] Verify PDF downloads with correct filename
+- [ ] Verify Vercel build succeeds
-- [ ] Open the PDF and verify:
+- [ ] Test PDF download from invoices page (if applicable)
-  - [ ] Professional layout matches the screenshot
-  - [ ] All company information is correct
-  - [ ] Customer details are correct
-  - [ ] Line items table is formatted properly
-  - [ ] Notes/Terms section is visible
-  - [ ] Summary table shows Sub-Total, Shipping Fee, Total
-  - [ ] Payment Method and Prepared By sections are visible
-  - [ ] Navy blue border at bottom
-  - [ ] Logo placeholder in top right
+- [ ] Verify PDF generation works correctly
-- [ ] Verify PDF looks professional and customer-ready
+- [ ] Check that all invoice data is included in PDF

 ---

-**Note**: The PDF invoice generator now creates a professional, customer-ready invoice that matches the design from the screenshot.
-The PDF will look clean, organized, and professional - something customers will be happy to receive!
+**Note**: This fix resolves the TypeScript build error that was preventing deployment.
+The PDF route now properly uses the new PDF generator interface.